Reactive-Network/reactive-bounties/README.md

 ## Where to Start and Get Support

-- Start by cloning [this repository](https://github.com/Reactive-Network/reactive-bounties) and running the code.
+- Start by forking [this repository](https://github.com/Reactive-Network/reactive-bounties) and running the code.
 - See the information on Reactive Testnet and Faucet [here](https://dev.reactive.network/docs/kopli-testnet).
 - Take a look at the [Documentation](https://dev.reactive.network/docs/getting-started) and the [Educational Course](https://dev.reactive.network/education/introduction).
 - For any additional technical or organizational information, please join our [Telegram Developer Community](https://t.me/reactivedevs/9).